-An extensive academic literature has analyzed patterns of mobility (including movement across schools and districts, and attrition from the profession) to determine why teachers move and which teachers move (Clotfelter, Ladd, & Vigdor, 2011; Goldhaber, Gross, & Player, 2011; Hanushek, Kain, & Rivkin, 2004; Imazeki, 2005; Jacob, 2007; Ronfeldt, Loeb, & Wyckoff, 2013).
+An extensive academic literature has analyzed patterns of mobility (including movement across schools and districts, and attrition from the profession) to determine why teachers move, and which teachers move (Clotfelter, Ladd, & Vigdor, 2011; Goldhaber, Gross, & Player, 2011; Hanushek, Kain, & Rivkin, 2004; Imazeki, 2005; Jacob, 2007; Ronfeldt, Loeb, & Wyckoff, 2013).
 But, for all the evidence on patterns of movement within states, very little is available regarding movement across states.
-What we do know is mostly descriptive; Rollefson (1993) reports that 10.4 percent of newly hired public school teachers in 1987-88 were transfers from a different state, suggesting a modest amount of cross-state movement.
-A report on teacher turnover by the North Carolina Department of Public Instruction (2014) indicates that 455 teachers (out of approximately 96,000 teachers employed statewide) listed "resigning in order to teach in another state" as the reason for turnover in 2012-13 (about 0.5 percent).
+What we do know is mostly descriptive; Rollefson (1993) reports that 10.4% of newly hired public school teachers in 1987-1988 were transfers from a different state, suggesting a modest amount of cross-state movement.
+In North Carolina, a report on teacher turnover by the state's Department of Public Instruction (2014) indicates that 455 teachers (out of approximately 96,000 teachers employed state-wide) listed "resigning in order to teach in another state" as the reason for turnover in 2012-2013 (about 0.5%).